Gustavo-SF/ConvertData/README.md

 > This repository is part of the Construction Supply Chain Pipeline for the MSc Thesis developed in Mota-Engil with support from Faculty of Sciences of the University of Lisbon.

 The `Data Convert` function has the objective of processing specific files for a thesis project.
 The function is to be published in the Azure FunctionApp service.
-Conversion is meant to be used for the following files:
+Conversion is currently being used for the following transactions:
 * `"MB51"`
-* `"MB51-MEP"`
 * `"MB52"`
 * `"ZMB25"`
 * `"MCBA"`
 * `"ZMM001"`
 * `"ZFI"`
 * `"ZMRP"`
+* `"MONOS"`
+* `"PICPS"`
-* `"ZMM001-Extra"`
+* `"SP99"`

 **Note**: specifications about each of these files are to be given to the Mota-Engil group.